Umuzi-org/ACN-syllabus/content/projects/basic-flow-control-katas/_index.md

 While you wait for feedback, you can start the next excercise.

 ```
-git checkout master  # Important: Check out the master branch and make sure it is up to date before making a new branch.
+git checkout main  # Important: Check out the main branch and make sure it is up to date before making a new branch.
 git pull
 git checkout -b even_or_odd
 ```